arduino-libraries/ArduinoBLE/docs/api.md

 None

 #### Returns
-The **RSSI** of the connected BLE device, 127 if the BLE device is not connected.
+The **RSSI** of the connected Bluetooth® Low Energy device, 127 if the Bluetooth® Low Energy device is not connected.

 #### Example